-- 5. Two columns appear beneath the policy schedule.
-Examine the Category Filter column. - The name of the current category filter appears next to the column description. - You can scroll through the list to see which categories are permitted and blocked.
+- 5. Three tabs appear beneath the policy schedule.
+Examine the Category Filter tab. - The name of the current category filter appears next to the column description. - You can scroll through the list to see which categories are permitted and blocked.
 A legend at the bottom of the page explains the icons that appear next to each category.